 - Greenguard Gold certification

-Although this model is not designed with two sides of different firmness level, do not write it off so quickly.
-The brand Safety 1st gained parents trust and their affection around 30 years ago when they created the famous „Baby On Board“ sign, since then, their products became an inevitable part of each household with children due to their high reputation among manufacturers of safety products for babies.
+Although Safety 1st Heavenly Dreams is not designed with two sides of different firmness level, do not write it off so quickly.
+This brand gained parents trust and their affection around 30 years ago when they created the famous „Baby On Board“ sign, since then, their products became an inevitable part of each household with children due to their high reputation among manufacturers of safety products for babies.
 This brand is not just a mattress-only brand, they are really dedicated to the development of high-quality baby products, and know the needs of their target group very well.

 This crib mattress is lightweight, with a core that is made from dense thermobonded polyester fibers and built to last, firm enough to support newborns and toddlers, without too much bounce or sinkage.
 The core is covered with a vinyl material that is hypoallergenic, water, stain and tear-resistant, and also very easy to clean-up.
 The edges are solid, providing excellent support without sinkage, so the chances of entrapment or injuries are as low as they can be.
 Toddlers especially move a lot, exploring the inner space of the crib, so it is essential that their surroundings are entirely safe.
 One potential „flaw“ is the absence of any heat regulation features, so this mattress is not the most breathable one on the market.